Effective Date: January 10, 2019

 Right to Access

-You have the right to request access to any of your personal data that we hold and to request a copy of your data.
+You have the right to request certain information and to access personal data that we hold and to request a copy of your data.

 Right to Correction and Deletion: